mastanca/webtask-workshop/modules/programming-models.md

 **Note:** Notice there is no callback object.
 As you have access to the raw response, you can call res.end, to end the response.

-- Copy the Webtask URL to the clipboard as you did earlier.
+- Copy the webtask URL to the clipboard as you did earlier.
 - Now paste that into your browser.

 ![Browser run](../images/wt-browser-run.png)

-As you can see, you now have a Webtask that returns an HTML page.
+As you can see, you now have a webtask that returns an HTML page.

 ## Summary